Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

 LLM should edit could also help."
 This points to another core challenge:
 LLMs often struggle to properly scope their changes.

+#### Complexity Metrics and Change Boundaries

+Modern software engineering uses established metrics to evaluate change scope appropriateness:

+**Cyclomatic Complexity**: Netflix engineers used complexity metrics to tackle maintenance issues, achieving a 25% reduction in average cyclomatic complexity through targeted refactoring.
+This demonstrates how metrics can guide appropriate change boundaries.

+**Halstead Metrics**: These analyze code structure and vocabulary, helping quantify cognitive effort.
+Teams tracking Halstead complexity have reported up to 25% improvements in sprint velocity when changes are properly scoped.

+**Coupling Analysis**: High coupling between components makes LLM scope determination more difficult, as changes in one area unexpectedly affect others.
+Recent tools for 2024 include enterprise-grade static analysis that can identify these dependencies before LLM modification.

 Several aspects of this problem include:

 1. **Boundary determination**: Difficulty identifying which parts of